isabella232/advertising-cloud.en/help/user-guide/planning/private-inventory/on-demand-inventory.md

 # On Demand Inventory {#on-demand-inventory}

 The On Demand option allows advertisers to instantly access premium, non-guaranteed inventory at your point of need without one-on-one negotiations.
-On Demand offers advertisers the quickest access to new inventory with risk-free exploration directly within the TubeMogul platform.
+On Demand offers advertisers the quickest access to new inventory with risk-free exploration directly within Advertising Cloud DSP.

-`Feature Set Up:`
+Feature Setup

-* Step 1: Navigate to the Premium Inventory section of our platform, using the top menu bar.
-Once in the Select Access gallery, choose the publisher you're interested in working with.
+* Step 1: Go to **DSP > Private Inventory > On Demand**, and choose the publisher you're interested in working with.

 [ ![selectax](assets/selectax.png)](assets/selectax.png)